Mickey's PhilharMagic: Development

-The attraction is unique in being one of a very select number of attractions in the Disney theme parks in which Walt Disney Imagineering has collaborated with another division of The Walt Disney Company – in this instance, it was Walt Disney Animation Studios.
+The attraction is one of a small number of attractions in the Disney theme parks in which Walt Disney Imagineering has collaborated with another division of The Walt Disney Company – in this instance, it was Walt Disney Animation Studios.
 This same partnership developed the Fantasmic! shows at Disneyland and Disney's Hollywood Studios.
-Between the two companies, some of Disney's top talent worked together.
+Between the two companies, some of Disney's creative talent worked together.
 Including Disney veteran Alex Mann, who was instrumental in developing and scripting the final story.
 Legendary Disney animator Glen Keane re-animated Ariel from The Little Mermaid in 3D, returning after animating her in 2D in the original film.
 Nik Ranieri, supervising animator of Lumière in Beauty and the Beast, also returned to animate that character in 3D.
-Most of Donald Duck's dialogue is actually archival recordings by his original voice actor, Clarence Nash.
-Tony Anselmo, Donald's current voice actor, recorded only five new lines for the character in this attraction (such as the scene where Donald hums to the tune of the song "Be Our Guest" from Disney's Beauty and the Beast) and a few more for the Coco segment.
+Most of Donald Duck's dialogue archival recordings by his original voice actor, Clarence Nash.
+Tony Anselmo, Donald's current voice actor, recorded new lines for the character for the Beauty and the Beast and Coco segments.

-On July 1, 2021, it was announced a new scene would be added to the film featuring "Un Poco Loco" from Pixar's Coco.
+On July 1, 2021, it was announced a new scene would be added to the film featuring "Un Poco Loco" from Pixar's 2017 film Coco.
 The new segment was added to Disney California Adventure and Disneyland Paris on July 17, 2021, and in Magic Kingdom on November 12, 2021, coinciding with Walt Disney World's The World's Most Magical Celebration, and in Tokyo Disneyland on September 15, 2022.
+In January 2025, it was announced that the Hong Kong version of the attraction will receive the Coco scene and digital upgrades, in Hong Kong Disneyland on June 12, 2025.